dsys/solidity-sigutils/README.md

 A solidity library for verifying Ethereum message multi-signatures.

-These utilities make it simple to interact with Ethereum signed messages based on [EIP 191](https://github.com/ethereum/EIPs/issues/191).
-They are especially useful for multi-signature identity contracts based on [ERC 1077](https://github.com/ethereum/EIPs/pull/1077).
+These utilities make it simple to interact with Ethereum signed messages based on [EIP 191](https://github.com/ethereum/EIPs/issues/191) and [ERC 1077](https://github.com/ethereum/EIPs/pull/1077).
 They are a building block for Cleargraph's open and decentralized identity system, and can be used for many other purposes in decentralized applications.

 You can sign a transaction/message using your private key by calling [web3.personal.sign()](https://web3js.readthedocs.io/en/1.0/web3-eth-personal.html) using MetaMask, Toshi, or another compatible web3 runtime.
 All signatures are 65 bytes long with the format `{bytes32 r}{bytes32 s}{uint8 v}`.
 Multiple signatures are stored densely (no padding) by concatenating them.